Gia1987/CV/README.md

 #### Software Developer, Semantic Integration, London (Sept 2018 — Present)

-Develop new software for different clients (Photobox, Pearson and TP/ICAP) and tailor the projects according to their requirements.
+Develop new software for several clients and tailor the projects according to their requirements.

 - Writing up clean and maintainable code using React, Redux and Node.js.